Ddrum

 ddrum (/ˈdiːdrʌm/ DEE-drum) is an American-based Swedish company, currently a division of Armadillo Enterprises, Inc. that manufactures acoustic drum sets, electronic drum sets, and Electronic Triggers.

 Ddrum was originally a brand of Clavia, makers of the Nord series of keyboards and synthesizers.
 In 2005, the company was sold to Armadillo Enterprises, which expanded the brand from only electronic drums into a wider range of products.

+In June 2026, Ddrum's parents company, Armadillo Enterprises, filed for Chapter 11 bankruptcy protection after facing several years of legal trouble regarding selling infringing guitar designs, with the company being ordered to stop selling V and Z instruments.
+Armadillo claimed that family disputes ultimately caused the decision to file for bankruptcy.